Adamant-im/AIPs/AIPS/aip-15.md

 ## Specification

-QR design must include infrmational part (URI) and ADAMANT logo in the center of QR.
+QR design must include informational part (URI) and ADAMANT logo in the center of QR.

 ### Examples